Stochastic gradient descent with noise of machine learning type. Part II: Continuous time analysis

 can be derived both from Gaussian oscillations as the diffusion equation, and as the Wasserstein-gradient flow of the entropy functional \cite{jordan1998variational}.
 This link has also been exploited in the `mean field theory' of neural networks to obtain global convergence results for non-stochastic gradient descent \cite{chizat2018global,Chizat:2020aa, relutraining}.
 The same analysis cannot easily be extended to stochastic noise of machine learning type.

 It has more recently been suggested that mini-batch noise is heavy-tailed and should be described by a L\'evy process modelled on an $\alpha$-stable distribution for $\alpha\neq 2$ \cite{simsekli2019tail}.
 The impact of heavy-tailed noise has also been used to analyze the performance of SGD and adaptive gradient algorithms with stochastic gradient estimates \cite{zhou2020towards}.
 Specifically, the authors demonstrate that ADAM, which keeps an exponentially decaying memory of past gradients, has `lighter tailed' noise than SGD.
 A clear effect on the type of limit that the optimizer selects can be observed.
-An empirical study of SGD noise in machine learning and thorough literature review can be found in \cite{ziyin2021minibatch}.

 General L\'evy processes are have cadlag paths (continuous from the right, limit from the left), but jump positive distances.
 This leads to faster diffusion described by a fractional order (non-local) partial differential equation rather than a classical parabolic equation \cite{west1997fractional}.
 Much recent progress has been made concerning diffusion equations driven by very rough (but full rank) noise \cite{ros2016regularity,fernandez2017regularity}.